I met Professor Peter Blamey when I moved into a commercialisation role at the Bionics Institute.

 Those are the reasons we founded Blamey Saunders hears.
 We came up with a solution that allows our clients to access our hearing aids and support from anywhere in Australia.
 And that solution lets us sell our high-quality hearing aids for less than half of comparable devices.

-Research shows that almost 20% of people who own hearing aids don’t wear them!
+Research shows that many people who own hearing aids don’t wear them!

 Sometimes people don’t feel their hearing aids help them as much as they thought they would.
 Sometimes they aren’t set up to sufficiently separate sound from background noise – everything sounds amplified rather than just the information the user wants to hear, like speech.